-The government has made it easier to access Universal Credit and Employment and Support Allowance (ESA).
+Universal Credit and Employment and Support Allowance (ESA).

-The minimum income floor for Universal Credit is also being removed for the time being.
+The minimum income floor for Universal Credit is being removed for the time being.
 If you’ve been running your business for a year or more, the government works out your claim based on your average earnings - if you earned over a certain amount, you would receive less credit.
 Removing this minimum income floor means some claimants will get extra money to make up lost earnings.